Skip to main content

 GROUP BY c.customer_id, c.name

-Datoria compiles the Jinja, parses the SQL, expands SELECT * in the CTE, qualifies all columns, and traces each output: order_count comes from stg_orders.order_id, total_spent comes from stg_orders.amount, through the CTE and the JOIN.
+Datoria compiles the Jinja, parses the SQL, expands SELECT * in the CTE, qualifies every column, and traces each output: order_count comes from stg_orders.order_id, total_spent comes from stg_orders.amount, through the CTE and the JOIN.

 FunctionSupport